-About a week before schools closed, one of my students stood up in front of his classmates and sang this sweet little nursery rhyme for everyone.
-It was precious, and the memory of it is why I decided to make the second lesson printable pack using Twinkle Twinkle Little Star.
-I have decided to use nursery rhymes to make it easier for parents and teachers who can’t access a wide variety of books.
-I have lots of lesson plans that use books, check out some here!
+This Twinkle Twinkle Little Star Lesson Plan is perfect for teachers who teach at schools or homeschool parents.
 Nursery rhymes are familiar to children and let young children really play with words as they recite and sing them.
-I encourage you all to sing a lot with your kiddos while you are home, it’s a wonderful and easy literacy activity.
+I encourage you all to sing a lot with your kiddos at school or at home, it’s a wonderful and easy literacy activity.
 This nursery rhyme lesson plan is packed with shapes, shared writing, name recognition and spelling, and a little counting too.
 If you need some star-themed projects check out this link.

 Start by printing out the printable pack here. <– click on this see the pdf and print.